Sunday, June 9, 2024

 "Because you haven't seen it," I explained.
 "And...if you're going to watch Star Wars for the first time, you have to see it on the big screen."

-Marlon grew up in Cuba and despite what some university students might tell you, it's quite a heaven on Earth.
-But this isn't the time nor place for me to launch into how much communism and communist suck; I'll leave that for Marlon himself.
+Marlon grew up in Cuba and despite what some university students might tell you, it's not quite a heaven on Earth.
+But this isn't the time nor place for me to launch into how much communism and communists suck; I'll leave that for Marlon himself.

 But suffice to say, he had never seen Star Wars and didn't know much-or anything-about it.